VCTLabs/bbb_tstap/README.md

 ### Operation

-Run from a shell so you can see the output.
+Run from a remote ssh shell so you can see the output.

+The app will run fullscreen so you won't see the output otherwise.

 The coordinates of mouse press/release events are written to stdout.

-You can test with a real USB mouse connected or by using the touchscreen directly.
+You can test with a USB mouse or by using the touchscreen directly.

 Output is X Y for each event shown like this